daviders98/wordle-back/README.md

 # 🧩 Better Wordle Backend & Serverless function
 This is the backend service for Better Wordle, a daily word guessing game inspired by Wordle.
 Built with Django + Django REST Framework, it powers validation, daily solutions, and secure API access for the frontend.
+Includes my own encrypted collection of possible word solutions.
 Hosted on Render 🌐

 ---